-The winter season is giving us a preview at the higher elevations this morning.
-Light dusting above 4000 feet.
+The winter season is giving us a preview this coming weekend December 9/10 with snow predicted.
 Our Tail of the Dragon Store is closed for the winter months and will reopen in March.
 The area highways remain open for the entire winter, but conditions can be difficult at times, especially on the Cherohala Skyway with elevations above 5000 feet.

 October 30, 2017-October 30, 2017